Redvers Buller: First Boer War, Sudan and Ireland

-In the First Boer War of 1881 he was Sir Evelyn Wood's chief of staff and the following year was again head of intelligence, this time in the Egypt campaign, and was knighted.
+In the First Boer War of 1881 he was Sir Evelyn Wood's chief of staff and the following year was again head of intelligence, this time in the Anglo-Egyptian War, and was knighted.

-He had married Audrey, the daughter of the 4th Marquess Townshend, in 1882 and in the same year was sent to the Sudan in command of an infantry brigade and fought at the battles of El Teb and Tamai, and the expedition to relieve General Gordon in 1885.
+He had married Audrey, the daughter of John Townshend, 4th Marquess Townshend, in 1882 and in the same year was sent to the Sudan in command of an infantry brigade and fought at the battles of El Teb and Tamai, and the Nile Expedition to relieve General Gordon in 1885.
 He was promoted to major-general.
 He was sent to Ireland in 1886, to head an inquiry into moonlighting by police personnel.
 He returned to the Army as Quartermaster-General to the Forces the following year and in 1890 promoted to Adjutant-General to the Forces, becoming a Lieutenant general on 1 April 1891.
 He was appointed Honorary Colonel of the 1st (Exeter and South Devon) Volunteer Battalion, Devonshire Regiment, on 4 May 1892.
-Although expected to be made Commander-in-Chief of the British Army by Lord Rosebery's government on the retirement of the Duke of Cambridge in 1895, this did not happen because the government was replaced and Lord Wolseley was appointed Commander-in-Chief of the Army instead.
+Although expected to be made Commander-in-Chief of the Forces by Lord Rosebery's government on the retirement of the Prince George, Duke of Cambridge, in 1895, this did not happen because the government was replaced and Lord Wolseley was appointed Commander-in-Chief instead.
 On 24 June 1896 Buller was promoted to full General.